Dark Star (film): Release

 The completed film premiered on March 30, 1974, at Filmex, the Los Angeles International Film Exposition.
 At the time, Carpenter described the movie as "Waiting for Godot in outer space."
 Harris sold it to Bryanston Pictures, which opened it in fifty theatres on January 16, 1975.

-In June 1979, after Carpenter and O'Bannon had found commercial success with other films, Atlantic Releasing Corporation rereleased Dark Star, noting on a promotional poster that it was "from the author of Alien & the director of Halloween", and including the tag line, "The Ultimate Cosmic Comedy!"
+In June 1979, after Carpenter and O'Bannon had found commercial success with other films, Atlantic Releasing Corporation rereleased Dark Star, noting on a promotional poster that it was "from the author of Alien & the director of Halloween", and including the tagline, "The Ultimate Cosmic Comedy!"

 Home media

 In August 1983, VCI Entertainment released a theatrical cut of Dark Star on videocassette.
 It was criticized by O'Bannon.
-A new video master was sourced from O'Bannon's personal 35mm print, and a widescreen "Special Edition" of the film was released by 1986.
+A new video master was obtained from O'Bannon's personal 35 mm print, and a widescreen "Special Edition" of the film was released by 1987 on budget distributor United Home Video.

 O'Bannon later re-edited the movie into a seventy-two minute director's cut, removing much of the footage that had been shot and added after Harris had bought the distribution rights.
 This version was released on LaserDisc in 1992.

 The film was released on DVD March 23, 1999.
 Both the original theatrical version and a shorter, sixty-eight minute "special edition" were included.

 A two-disc "Hyperdrive Edition" DVD set was released on October 26, 2010.
 Along with the two versions of the movie previously released on DVD, it included a feature-length documentary, Let There be Light: The Odyssey of Dark Star, which explores the origins and production of the film.

 In 2012, a "Thermostellar Edition" was released on Blu-ray.
 It included the special features of the 2010 release, but not the shorter special edition of the movie, only the theatrical version.